desmos-labs/desmos-contracts/contracts/poap-manager/README.md

 ```

 ### MintTo
-Allows the admin to mint a POAP token to a recipient in the event period if the POAP contract enables mint.
+Allows the admin to mint a POAP token to a recipient during the event if mint was enabled.
 This message has the following parameter:
 * `recipient`: Address who will receive the minted token.

 Here an example message to mint a POAP to a user: